Water Action Quality 17

 - Aim to implement leading practice to ensure efficient operation of those ports.

 Ports North’s long-term maintenance dredging management plans have been drafted in accordance with these core principles and to recognise existing Federal frameworks applicable to Marine Parks and Sea Dumping Permits.
 This will address and outline the management approach for continual improvement in environmental performance for maintenance dredging where it occurs.

 These plans have also considered and incorporated the Ports Australia Code of Practice and take into consideration a range of research and monitoring outcomes available via our networks within the Queensland Ports Association.

 The LMDMPs describe important environmental, social, and economic values of each port location, and where applicable, capture all aspects associated with dredging and the management of dredge material.

-Draft Plans for Mourilyan, Cairns, Cooktown, Cape Flattery and Quintell Beach are found below.
+Plans for Mourilyan, Cairns, Cooktown, Cape Flattery and Quintell Beach were developed in 2018 and the updated versions informed by outcomes of the consultation period are now found below.

 It is important to note that each of these ports have different coastal processes that define sediment movement, and as such, maintenance dredging is not required at some locations.
 This status is unlikely to change.

 These LTMDMPs will be used as reference documents on the status of responsibilities, and dredging requirements or, where applicable, as a support document for future dredging and placement applications to relevant regulators.

 Development and ongoing use of these plans is to be further informed by consultation with a broad range of key experts, government representatives and stakeholders.
 Briefings on the development of the LTMDMPs have been provided to existing consultative forums including: